pmq20/node-packer/node/doc/api/domain.md

         // a new worker.
         cluster.worker.disconnect();

-        // try to send an error to the request that triggered the problem res.statusCode = 500;
+        // Try to send an error to the request that triggered the problem res.statusCode = 500;
         res.setHeader('content-type', 'text/plain');
         res.end('Oops, there was a problem!\n');
       } catch (er2) {
-        // oh well, not much we can do at this point. console.error(`Error sending 500! ${er2.stack}`);
+        // Oh well, not much we can do at this point. console.error(`Error sending 500! ${er2.stack}`);
       }
     });